 3. Gigabyte B660M AORUS Pro

 The B660M AORUS Pro is one of the few top-end boards that supports DDR5 memory.
 In terms of features, here you’ll find pretty much everything you can imagine.
-From 2.5 Gigabit Lan, multiple PCI-E Gen4 M.2 slots, and support for dual-GPU configuration.
-With plenty of personalisation on the lighting front, Gigabyte has provided a range of choices on this board and shown a budget chipset doesn’t have to mean no features.
+From 2.5 Gigabit LAN, multiple PCI-E Gen4 M.2 slots, and support for dual-GPU configuration.
+With plenty of personalisation on the lighting front, Gigabyte has provided a range of choices on this board.

 Buy the B660M AORUS Pro on: